Hyperbolic Fuzzy C-Means with Adaptive Weight-based Filtering for Efficient Clustering: experiments

-\subsection{Parameter Setting.}
+\subsection{Parameter Setting}

-The performance of HypeFCM depends on three key parameters: the curvature parameter ($\alpha$) of the Poincar\'e Disc, the value of the filtration ($k$), and the fuzziness parameter ($m$).\\ We have performed two separate $3$D grid search experiments for each dataset with two parameters (curvature ($\alpha$), filtration value ($k$)) against the performance metric, NMI with one varying the curvature ($\alpha$) from $0$ to $1$ by increasing the step size of $0.1$ and the other from $1$ to $1000$ by increasing the step size of $100$ in each iteration on two real-world datasets and two synthetic datasets.
-The grid search plots in Figure \ref{fig:grid-plot} show the performance of HypeFCM on two real-world datasets; Ecoli, Wine, and two synthetic datasets; smile1, cure-t1-2000n-2D respectively.\\ We also performed two separate $2$D plots for NMI with varying curvature ($\alpha$), for the values of filtration ($k$) varying from $1$ to $15$.
-We plotted them in two separate plots for $k = 1, 5, 10, 15$ in figure \ref{fig:real-curvature} \& \ref{fig:synth-curvature} for two real datasets: Ecoli, Wine; and two synthetic datasets: smile1, cure-t1-2000n-2D respectively.
-We analyze the performance from the figures and conclude that not much variation in performance is observed with the choice of curvature ($\alpha$) regarding the best choice of filtration value ($k$).\\ In all our experiments, we have considered the value of the fuzziness parameter ($m$) as $2$.
+The performance of HypeFCM depends on three key parameters: the curvature parameter ($\alpha$) of the Poincaré Disc, the value of the filtration ($k$), and the fuzziness parameter ($m$).

+We have performed two separate $3$D grid search experiments for each dataset with two parameters (curvature ($\alpha$), filtration value ($k$) against the performance metric, NMI with one varying the curvature ($\alpha$) from $0$ to $1$ by increasing the step size of $0.1$ and the other from $1$ to $1000$ by increasing the step size of $100$ in each iteration on two real-world and two synthetic datasets.
+The grid search plots in Figure \ref{fig:grid-plot} show the performance of HypeFCM on two real-world datasets, Ecoli, Wine, and two synthetic datasets, Smile1, Cure-t1-2000n, respectively.

+We also performed two separate $2$D plots for NMI with varying curvature ($\alpha$), for the values of filtration ($k$) varying from $1$ to $15$.
+We plotted them in two separate plots for $k = 1, 5, 10, 15$ in figure \ref{fig:real-curvature} for two real datasets: Ecoli, Wine, respectively.
+We analyze the performance from the figures and conclude that not much variation in performance is observed with the choice of curvature ($\alpha$) regarding the best choice of filtration value ($k$).